eredo/dartodef/README.md

 - always import dartodef as it is.
 DO NOT USE "as"
 - only variables that are already initialized can be used.
 And the initialization needs to match the type (for example mapping on string when code looks like: "String variable = null;" failes)
 - use const if you want to make sure that dead is removed

+## Plans for the future

+- load values for each environment from dart scripts or other external files (JSON, YAML)